sendwithus/confidence/HOW_IT_WORKS.md

 - The Z-Test Method
 - Chi Square Test and Marascuilo's Procedure

 Both methods have advantages depending on your particular use case.
-This document describes the algorithms in details, and highlights the advantages of each.
+This document describes the algorithms in detail and highlights the advantages of each.

 ## The Z-Test Method